QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     - Feature: Testing of Erste's website : transaction texts

-    - Scenario Outline: Testing of transaction amounts are within range
+    - Scenario Outline: Testing of transaction texts

     -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"
     -  And Customer clicks button with text as "<Login_button>"